Latest List Update

 6. BUBO Listing's data entry is fast and easy so it is little effort for you to input and update lists.

-7. BUBO Listing uses the most appropriate checklists for each location, so you can use Clements for World lists, ABA for USA, BOU for Britain etc.
+7. BUBO Listing uses the most appropriate checklists for each location, so you can use IOC or Clements for World lists, ABA for USA, BOU for Britain etc.

 8. You can create a list for any location worldwide*, even down to your own garden or back yard!